How to batch separate & crop multiple scanned photos

 - Unlike Adobe Photoshop, this plugin gives you some choice on how you want it to behave.
 Many of these settings should be self-explanatory.
 Important is that your scanned images have a consistent region that represents the “background color”.
 Typically this would be the corners of your scanned image.
 For me, the following settings worked well:

 Only two values were changed from their defaults.
 Firstly: “Selection Threshold” that I changed to 25.
 This controls how sensitive the background color is defined in terms of separating it from the foreground photos.
+Play around!.
 Furthermore I changed the “Abort Limit“, which specifies the maximum number of photos can be detected on a single page.
 In our case no page contained more than 10 photos, so I set it to 10.
 Feel free to experiment with these settings.

 The “load from” directory should point to the folder of input scanned pages, and the “save directory” to an empty directory that will contain the output.